DL224/Reproducible-Figures-Assignment/README.md

 git clone https://github.com/DL224/Reproducible-Figures-Assignment.git

-if you type this in to terminal of your project it should download all the files necessary
+if you type this in to terminal of your project it should download all the files necessary.
+The code for answering question three is in the ReproducibleFiguresAssignmentQuestion2.Rmd file